-The modern version of the Irish Water Spaniel may have originated in Ireland during the 1830s, but their history is thought to have ancient roots.
-Indeed, many have claimed they may be the oldest of all the Spaniel breeds.
+The version of the Irish Water Spaniel we know today originated in Ireland in the 1830s.
+But many experts believe the breed has ancient roots.
+In fact, it may be the oldest (and largest) of all spaniel breeds.

 The breed we know today began with a dog born in Dublin in 1834 named "Boatswain."
 Though the exact origin of the Irish Water Spaniel is unknown, the breed may share a common lineage with the Poodle, Portuguese Water Dog, and Barbet.